-The Soviet War Memorial in Schönholzer Heide Is the Largest Soviet Cemetary in Berlin – and a Spectacular Monument
+The Soviet War Memorial in Schönholzer Heide is the largest cemetery in Berlin for fallen Red Army soldiers and the largest outside Russia

 The monument is just one of several Soviet war memorials in Berlin.
-They are also cemeteries where the Red Army soldiers who fought and fell during the Battle of Berlin are buried.
+They serve as cemeteries where soldiers from the Red Army who fell during the Battle of Berlin are buried.

-This memorial is the largest of the the cemeteries with 13,200 soldiers buried here.
+The memorial is the largest of the Soviet burial sites in Berlin.
+Around 13,200 soldiers, including 120 women, are laid to rest here.
 It is also the largest Soviet cemetery in Europe outside of Russia.

 It was built in the aftermath of World War II between 1947 and 1949.
 The memorial itself is a rectangle surrounded by a wall.
-It has two large buildings at the entrance and straight paths leading down to the end.
+A pair of large mausoleums form the main entrance to the memorial, and straight paths lead down to a large obelisk.

-At the end, a black Mother Russia watches over a fallen comrade and behind her, a tall, thin obelisk towers into the sky.
+In front of the obelisk sits a statue of Mother Russia, watching over a fallen comrade.
+Behind her, the tall obelisk towers into the sky.
 Two Soviet colonels are buried underneath the chamber inside the obelisk.

 Needless to say, it is also an obligation for us visitors to pay respect for the dead when we visit this place.
-It is still a cemetery and these soldiers came from one of the countries that finally liberated Europe from Nazi Germany, regardless of how Europe’s further history with the Cold War developed.
+After all, it is a cemetery, and the soldiers came from one of the countries that ultimately liberated Europe from Nazi Germany, regardless of how Europe’s history continued to unfold during the Cold War.

 Where: